-The Shinyokohama Ramen Museum is just a 5-10 minute walk from Shin-Yokohama Station.
+The Shinyokohama Ramen Museum is only a 5-10 minute walk from Shin-Yokohama Station.

 Shinyokohama Ramen Museum